-Michael has stood out as a leader in the community since 1997 as a Hugh O’Brien Youth Leadership (HOBY) award recipient, followed with being recognized as one of Rhode Island’s ’40 Under 40′ (2007) by the Providence Business News, and more recently being awarded the 2014 MTS Young Professionals Award.
-His program development efforts in deep human scientific exploration have resulted in multiple funding awards through the National Geographic Society‘s Waitt Grants Program.
-Currently, Michael holds an appointment as co-Chairperson of the Marine Technology Society’s Diving Committee, and guest edited the 2013 MTS Special Issue on Diving Technology & Techniques.
-He is a lifetime member of the American Academy of Underwater Sciences (AAUS), the Marine Technology Society (MTS), and the National Marine Educators Association (NMEA).
+Michael has stood out as a leader in the community since 1997 as a Hugh O’Brien Youth Leadership (HOBY) award recipient, followed with being recognized as one of Rhode Island’s ’40 Under 40′ (2007) by the Providence Business News, and being awarded the 2014 MTS Young Professionals Award.
+In 2021, he was among the inaugural class to be awarded the distinguished Chartered Marine Technologist (CMarTech) title under royal charter through MTS/IMarEst.

 Currently, Michael holds an appointment as Co-Chairperson of the Marine Technology Society’s Diving Committee, and guest edited their 2013 MTS Special Issue on Diving Technology & Techniques.
 His program development efforts in deep human scientific exploration of the mesophotic realm in the Bahamas have resulted in multiple funding awards through the National Geographic Society‘s Waitt Grants Program.
 Evolutions of this work remain a priority, with the ‘Bahama Deep’ project providing the experimental test platform for numerous related ventures.